Between stimulus and response there is a space.

 yoga tree pose at delicate arch in utah

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
-In our response lies growth and freedom.”
+In our response lies our growth and our freedom.”

 Most of us are operating on autopilot most of the time.